jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 />
 ```

-Now that we have a reference to the element we can create the portal.
+Now that we have a reference to the element, we can create the portal.
 I've set up my `<TextInput>` component to show the emoji menu when a potential shortcode is found.
-Once that state is `true` we create and render into our portal:
+Once that state is `true`, we create and render into our portal:

 ```jsx
 <div className="text-input">